In this tutorial, you’ll see how to apply LEFT, RIGHT and SUBSTRING in SQL Server.

 You can use this template to extract characters from the RIGHT:

-RIGHT(field_name, number of characters to extract from the right)
+RIGHT(field_name, number of characters to extract FROM THE RIGHT)

 You may then extract the 5 digits from the right using this query:

-SELECT RIGHT(identifier,5) AS identifier FROM TestDB.dbo.table_2
+RIGHT(identifier,5) AS identifier

 Run the query, and you’ll see the 5 digits from the right: